-Atlus returns with an expanded version of its acclaimed RPG.
-Shin Megami Tensei V: Vengeance maintains the detailed anime aesthetic and post-apocalyptic environments of the original, but adds a new storyline.
-The Unreal Engine 4 continues to bring this devastated Tokyo to life, with particle effects and demonic creatures filling the screen.
+Atlus is back with an expanded version of its acclaimed RPG.
+Shin Megami Tensei V: Vengeance retains the detailed anime aesthetic and post-apocalyptic environments of the original, but adds a new story route.
+The Unreal Engine 4 continues to be responsible for bringing this devastated Tokyo to life, with particle effects and demonic creatures filling the screen.

 Unreal Engine 4: the skeleton of demonic chaos 💀

-The use of Unreal Engine 4 allows developers to maintain dynamic lighting in the vast barren landscapes.
+The use of Unreal Engine 4 allows developers to maintain dynamic lighting in the vast, barren landscapes.
 Demons and characters, modeled in Maya, show fluid animation even in battles with multiple units.
 The post-processing work in Photoshop defines the textures of the terrifying designs by Kaneko and Doi.
-Performance on consoles remains stable, although open areas with many enemies can strain the engine, causing certain loading pauses.
+Performance on consoles remains stable, although open areas with many enemies can push the engine to certain loading hitches.

 The drama of rendering a fallen angel with anime hair ✨

 Atlus developers surely spent more time adjusting the protagonists' hair than programming enemy AI.
-Because nothing says demonic apocalypse like a fringe that physically responds to the wind while an angel of death hurls lightning at you.
-Sure, the particle effects are so beautiful that you almost forget you're about to die for the umpteenth time.
+Because nothing says demonic apocalypse like a fringe that physically responds to the wind while an angel of death hurls a lightning bolt at you.
+Sure, the particle effects are so pretty you almost forget you're about to die for the umpteenth time.
 Almost.